jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Research Interests
 ======
-My research interests include marketplace analytics, service operations, and AI for social good.
-Methodologically, I apply optimization methods, conduct causal inference, and combine natural language processing and machine learning algorithms.
+My research centers on the use of artificial intelligence for decision making in operations, with a focus on personalization, prediction, and persuasion.
+I work at the intersection of marketplace analytics, service operations, and AI for social good--addressing critical issues such as algorithmic fairness, AI copyright infringement, and implicit biases in large language models.
+Methodologically, I employ optimization techniques, conduct causal inference, and use natural language processing and machine learning to analyze unstructured data, generate business insights, and address complex operational challenges.

 Recent News
 ======
+* Apr 24, 2025: One paper is accepted by ICAIL 2025!

-* Mar 6, 2025: Our student chapter is oragnizing the 3rd Smith DOIT Doctoral Consortium.
-Please [sign up](https://go.umd.edu/doit-consortium-2025) to attend if you are interested!
+* Mar 6, 2025: Our student chapter hosted the 3rd Smith DOIT Doctoral Consortium!

 * Oct 16.
 2024: Our student chapter received the 2024 INFORMS Student Chapter Annual Award - Cum Laude!

 * Mar 26.
 2024: Our project received the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School!

 * Mar 15.
-2024: We host the 2nd Smith DOIT Doctoral Consortium!
+2024: We hosted the 2nd Smith DOIT Doctoral Consortium!

 * Oct 16.
 2023: Our student chapter received the 2023 INFORMS Student Chapter Annual Award - Honorable Mention!